StavrosPoun/hello-world/README.md

 # hello-world
-first repository, it's purpose is fro learning the process
+first repository, it's purpose is for learning the process

 Hi I'm **_Stavros!_**

->I'm willing to elarn and better myself.
+>I'm willing to learn and better myself.